John C. Hedges

-John C. Hedges was an American football and baseball coach.
-He served as the head football coach at Franklin & Marshall College located in Lancaster, Pennsylvania.
-He held that position for the 1901 season.
+John C. Hedges was an American football player and coach of football and baseball.
+Hedges played college football at the University of Pennsylvania.
+He served as the head football coach at Ursinus College in 1899, compiling a record of 2–5–1.
+He started the 1900 season as head coach at Lebanon Valley College, but left after posting a record of 1–1 in the team's first two games.
+Later that season, he played professional football for the Duquesne Country and Athletic Club.
+He served as the head football coach at Franklin & Marshall College, located in Lancaster, Pennsylvania, for the 1901 season.
 His coaching record at Franklin & Marshall was 7–3–1.
 While at the school, he also held the title of "Physical Director" of the college.

-Prior to coaching at Franklin & Marshall, Hedges was the head coach at Lebanon Valley College, compiling a record of 3–7.
-Hedges also served as the head coach at Ursinus College in 1899.

-Hedges played college football at the University of Pennsylvania.